spcl/cppless/README.md

 See the [BUILDING](BUILDING.md) document.

+## Benchmarks

+Implementations:
+- Fib
+- Floorplan
+- Knapsack
+- NQueens
+- Raycasting

 # Contributing

 See the [CONTRIBUTING](CONTRIBUTING.md) document.

-# Benchmarks

-Implementations

-- fft - (partially implemented, probably doesn't make sense)
-- sort - (partially implemented, probably doesn't make sense)

-- fib - (slow)
-- floorplan - implemented
-- knapsack - implemented

-- nqueens - implemented
-- ray-casting - implemented

-Ideas
-- Mandelbrot?
-- k-means
-- jacobi iteration (s3)
-- nbody (complex?)

-- hole punching

-# Licensing